ccntrq/web-ccntrq/pages/perl-weekly-challenge/challenge-160-task-1.md

 there is always fewer characters in a number's cardinal representation than its value.

-My solution for this challenge takes expects a positive single digit number as its first argument.
+My solution for this challenge expects a positive single digit number as its first argument.

 This number will be passed to a `four_is_magic` routine, which is a tiny wrapper around the core logic in `_four_is_magic`.
 The purpose of this wrapper is to